jtgry/lakemartinminimall/content/_index.md

   button_url: "/big-green-egg"
 - template: block-image
   heading: Adirondack Chairs
-  content: Deep lasting, wood-like grain created by multiple grain patterns for authentic
+  content: 'Our Adirondack Chairs are perfect for your lake home!
+They are made with
-    natural beauty Natural colors with timeless appeal with stainless steel hardware Color highlights that emulate the textures and natural color variations of real wood Low maintenance – No need for painting or staining Clean up with soap and water No rotting, splintering, splitting and termite damage
+    long lasting, wood-like grain patterns, including color highlights which emulate the natural textures and color variations of real wood.
+These chairs have a timeless appeal with stainless steel hardware.
+Adirondack Chairs are low maintenance - no need for painting or staining and can be cleaned with just soap and water.
+    They are very long lasting and you will not have to worry about rotting, splintering, splitting, or termite damage! '
   image: images/dockwithchairs.jpg
   image_alignment: right
   button_text: Learn More